skalarproduktraum/phd-thesis/chapters/visual-processing.md

     \caption{Inverted retinal architecture of mammals (light path in the image is bottom to top); \emph{RPE}: retinal pigment epithelium; \emph{OS}: outer segment of the photoreceptor cells; \emph{IS}: inner segment of the photoreceptor cells; \emph{ONL}: outer nuclear layer; \emph{OPL}: outer plexiform layer; \emph{INL}: inner nuclear layer \emph{IPL}: inner plexiform layer; \emph{GC}: ganglion cell layer; \emph{P}: pigment epithelium cell; \emph{BM}: Bruch-Membran; \emph{R}: rods; \emph{C}: cones; \emph{H}: horizontal cell; \emph{B}: bipolar cell; \emph{M}: Müller cell; \emph{A}: amacrine cell; \emph{G}: ganglion cell; \emph{AX}: Axon, Image (cc) by \href{https://commons.wikimedia.org/wiki/File:Retina_layers.svg}{Marc Gabriel Schmid}}
 \end{marginfigure}

-At the retina, the computational processing of incident photons starts in the true sense of the word, so far we've been only concerned with transmission, modulation, and focussing.
+At the retina, the processing of incident photons starts in the true sense of the word, as so far we have only been concerned with transmission, modulation, and focussing.

-A mammal's retina has a somewhat odd architecture, seen in Figure \ref{fig:retina_architecture}: The light is entering from the bottom of the image, so the light has to travel through a dense maze of neurons and ganglion cells before reaching the photoactive cells.
+The retina of mammals has a somewhat odd architecture, seen in Figure \ref{fig:retina_architecture}: The light is entering from the bottom of the image, so the light has to travel through a dense forest of neurons before reaching the photoactive rods and cones.
 This kind of architecture is called _inverted retina architecture_.
-Why this kind of retina architecture has evolved in mammals, or has not been "corrected", is still a matter of scientific debate \TODO{Add citations for retina architecture}.
+What the true benefits of an inverted architecture are remains a matter of debate.

 There are good reasons for the inverted architecture, such as easier supply of blood to the back side of the retina, rather than the front, which is very much needed by the (in terms of chemical energy) power-hungry photoreceptor cells.
-A tradeoff however is the existence of the blind spot where the optic nerve exits, mended in most cases by the presence of two eyes, the [Eye movements] described before, and the upstream neural processing.
+The neural tissue of the eyes has also been shown to act as waveguide for incoming photons, probably a mechanism to counter photon scattering through it[@Franze:20077e7].
+One tradeoff is the existence of the blind spot where the optic nerve exits the eye, mended in most cases by the presence of two eyes, the [Eye movements] described before, and the upstream neural processing.

 After traversing this neuronal maze, photons reach the true actors of photon reception, the _rods_ and _cones_.

 ### Rods and cones